 A summary of the pre-appraisal consultations is included in Annex XIII.
-Capacity of MoF to implement the TongaFish Pathway program and ESMF, SMAs implementation and assets, vessel purchasing and health and safety, voluntary land donations, and fisheries compliance.
+The main points raised by stakeholders during the consultation meetings regarded the capacity of MoF to implement the TongaFish Pathway program and ESMF, SMAs implementation and assets, vessel purchasing and health and safety, voluntary land donations, and fisheries compliance.
 Most stakeholders already had a good understanding of the project and its components due to the Fisheries Sector Plan consultations and SMA consultations.
 There were no changes made to the ESMF as a result of the consultations with respect to the mitigation and monitoring strategies.
-The Land Due Diligence Report was updated to reflect MLNR's comments regarding the need for town and community officers to ask for what they need through a voluntary land agreement early, in order to avoid future challenges.
+The Land Access and Resettlement Policy Framework was updated to reflect MLNR's comments regarding the need for town and community officers to ask for what they need through a voluntary land agreement early, in order to avoid future challenges.